tomsik68/docker-xampp/README.md

 ### Use your own configuration

-In your home directory, create a `my_apache_conf` directory in which you place any number of apache configuration directive files.
-As soon as they end up with the .conf extension, they will be used by the image.
+In your home directory, create a `my_apache_conf` directory in which you place any number of apache configuration files.
+As soon as they end with the `.conf` extension, they will be used by xampp.
+Make sure to use the following flag in your command: `-v ~/my_apache_conf:/opt/lampp/apache2/conf.d`, for example:

 ```
 docker run --name myXampp -p 41061:22 -p 41062:80 -d -v ~/my_web_pages:/www  -v ~/my_apache_conf:/opt/lampp/apache2/conf.d tomsik68/xampp